rcy1314/nand/README.md

 ## About

-'HIWI' an acroynm for 'How I Want It'.
+'HIWI' an acroynm for 'How I Want It.'

 ## HOWTO

-Add a feed to the menu array (except reddit), point and click command and menu, or type command and return for menu.
+Add a feed to the menu array, point and click command and menu, or type command and return for menu.

 ## Credit

->JCUBIC
+>Jcubic

->HEROKU
+>Heroku

->BING
+>Bing